Anti-Racism in Psychology

 ‘Liberation Psychology’ is the promotion of social justice action through the integration of indigenous cultural healing and emancipatory approaches into mainstream psychotherapy (1) which has been long neglected by standard practice care.
 Working to address systemic injustices in therapy is crucial, as many clients come into therapy with trauma from current and long-withstanding racism and discrimination.
 Hence, therapy should not only be a space to address mental illness, but understand mental health within the context of daily experiences.

 For all clients, this means having a safe space to unpack and heal from experiences of trauma, including racial trauma.
 Additionally, liberation psychology aims to empower clients to find wisdom through spirituality, religion, culture, creativity, and a social-political consciousness to recover cultural memory and sources of strength.
-Liberation Psychology is not a new field, but one that we must embrace when becoming more culturally competent.
+This is not a new field, but one that we must embrace when becoming more culturally competent.

 The Need for Cultural Competency and Humility